jonathanstowe/Audio-Sndfile/Documentation.md

 The write methods will throw an exception if supplied with an array that isn't some multiple of the number of channels and will always return the number of 'frames' written.

-There are no methods provided for interleaving or de-interleaving frame data as Perl's list methods (e.g. `zip` or `rotor`) are perfect for this task.
+There are no methods provided for interleaving or de-interleaving frame data as Raku's list methods (e.g. `zip` or `rotor`) are perfect for this task.

 METHODS
 -------